iZeaoGamer/Zector/major.md

 - Reduced the Effects cooldown for races to be 10 seconds, but it isn't limited.
 The timer will continue to go back to 10 seconds nonetheless.
 That way, there won't be any glitchy 1.0m seconds or minutes from happening, thus being messed up.
 - Fixed crash upon koth capture.
 - Fixed /koth join bug, thinking you were in the koth game still when you weren't.
+- Receiving generators are now more rarer to get than before.
+Thanks for the heads up, @BST|TLS KINGMINO.